Varney History, Family Crest & Coats of Arms

 - David B. Varney, American politician, Member of New Hampshire State Senate 19th District, 1881-82

-- Christine A. Varney, American Democrat politician, Member, Federal Trade Commission, 1994-97
+- Christine A. Varney, American Democratic Party politician, Member, Federal Trade Commission, 1994-97

 - Charles W. Varney Jr., American politician, Delegate to New Hampshire State Constitutional Convention from Rochester 2nd Ward, 1948